Ans447766/GO/README.md

 ### FOR NEXT VERSION
-    . should contain databases array with exception handling and database installing feature
+    . should contain databases array with exception handling and